sqsola/ClimateWASH/README.md

 ### **Aim 2 & 3**

-Aims 2 & 3 are focused on prevalence of diarrhea in children under the age of 5 in the household and its associations with animal ownership.
+Aims 2 & 3 are focused on prevalence of diarrhea in children under the age of 5 in the household and its associations with animal ownership and extreme precipitation events.
+The data sources for Aims 2 & 3 are almost the same.

 #### Aim2_Cleaning.R